-Bullying is bullying, whether in cyberspace or in person.
+Bullying is bullying, whether it happens online, in social media, by texting, or through other technology.
 The following eight steps are described in Kidpower’s bullying solutions book, Bullying – What Adults Need to Know and Do to Keep Kids Safe.

 1) Discuss what cyberbullying is and the harm it does with older children and teens

-- Cyber-bullying means using computers, cell phones, and other technology to hurt, scare, or embarrass other people.
+- Cyber-bullying means using computers, mobile phones, or other technology to hurt, scare, or embarrass other people.
 Cyber-bullying gets people in serious trouble at school and also with the law.
 In a growing number of places, certain forms of cyber-bullying are illegal.

 - Being mean is being mean, no matter how you do it.
 Don’t ask if it’s funny.
 Ask if it will make someone unhappy.